List of AC Milan players: Club captains

 Since 1899, 45 players have held the position of club captain for Milan.
 The first club captain was David Allison, who filled the role for the inaugural season.
 The longest-serving club captain is Franco Baresi, who captained the club from 1982 to 1997.
-Baresi also has the distinction of having won the most trophies as club captain, with 18; he won five Serie A tiles, five Italian Super Cups, three European Cup/Champions League titles, three European Super Cups and two Intercontinental Cups.
+Baresi also has the distinction of having won the most trophies as club captain, with 17; he won five Serie A titles, four Italian Super Cups, three European Cup/Champions League titles, three European Super Cups and two Intercontinental Cups.

 Honours

 List of players who won at least ten trophies with Milan: